Danske Bank A/S : profit hit by higher costs, low interest rates | MarketScreener

 Danske Bank, whose shares have dropped more than 40% over the last year, cut its profit outlook July 8, partly due to higher costs related to compliance and anti-money laundering activities.

-In a scandal that has rocked the Nordic banking sector, Danske said last year it had channelled 200 billion euros of suspicious payments through its Estonian branch between 2007 and 2015.
+In a scandal that has rocked the Nordic banking sector, Danske said last year it had channeled 200 billion euros of suspicious payments through its Estonian branch between 2007 and 2015.

 Danske said it expected to have to add to its capital reserves after retail clients had been overcharged fees in relation to an investment product called Flexinvest Fri and also because of an inspection into its IT governance structure.
 The bank said this would be in the mid-single-digit billion Danish crown range.